Terms and Conditions

-You agree that you will not upload or transmit any materials, communications or content of any type (including, without limitation, videos, blogs, message boards and postings) (collectively, “User Content”) that infringe or violate any rights of any party.
+You agree that you will not upload or transmit any materials, communications or content of any type (including, without limitation, videos, blogs, social media, message boards and postings) (collectively, “User Content”) that infringe or violate any rights of any party.
 By submitting User Content of any kind, you agree that you have the right to submit such User Content and that such User Content is non-confidential for all purposes.
 You agree that you will be solely responsible for all User Content that you submit to the Site, including the consequences of posting or publishing such User Content.

 You also agree that you will not send or transmit to SuperBetter by email (including through the email addresses listed on the “Contact Us” link) any User Content that infringes or violates any rights of any party.
 If you submit any business information, idea, concept or invention to SuperBetter by email, you agree such submission is non-confidential for all purposes.